 One point to note is that I’m running this on a Mac, if you are running on Windows you’ll need to use the correct file path format.

-Once I’d ran the command I could see it uploadec within the OCI Console:
+Once I’d ran the command I could see it uploaded within the OCI Console:

 In the more advanced example below, the script loops through a speific folder (set by the $Folder variable) and uploads all files within it to the data bucket.